rust-lang/book/nostarch/chapter20.md

-Notice that we’ve split the code into the `hello_macro_derive` function, which is responsible for parsing the `TokenStream`, and the `impl_hello_macro` function, which is responsible for transforming the syntax tree: this makes writing a procedural macro more convenient.
+Notice that we’ve split the code into the `hello_macro_derive` function, which is responsible for parsing the `TokenStream`, and the `impl_hello_macro` function, which is responsible for transforming the syntax tree: This makes writing a procedural macro more convenient.
 The code in the outer function (`hello_macro_derive` in this case) will be the same for almost every procedural macro crate you see or create.
 The code you specify in the body of the inner function (`impl_hello_macro` in this case) will be different depending on your procedural macro’s purpose.

-We’ve introduced three new crates: `proc_macro`, `syn` at *https://crates.io/crates/syn*<!--ignore -->, and `quote`.
+We’ve introduced three new crates: `proc_macro`, `syn`, and `quote`.
 The `proc_macro` crate comes with Rust, so we didn’t need to add that to the dependencies in *Cargo.toml*.
 The `proc_macro` crate is the compiler’s API that allows us to read and manipulate